abpio/abp-commercial-docs/en/migrating-from-open-source.md

 ```

-> `ApiKey` is needed to be able to use ABP Commercial's NuGet packages and `AbpLicenseCode` is needed for license check per module.
+> `ApiKey` is needed to be able to use ABP Commercial's NuGet packages and `AbpLicenseCode` is needed for license checks per module.

 ### 2. Installing the ABP Commercial Modules

 After, you have added the `ApiKey` and `AbpLicenseCode` to the relevant places, now you can add [ABP Commercial's modules](modules/index.md) to your solution.
-ABP Commercial provides plent of modules that extend the ABP Framework modules, such as `Account PRO` module over `Account` module or `Identity Pro` module over `Identity` module.
+ABP Commercial provides plenty of modules that extend the ABP Framework modules, such as the `Account Pro` module over the `Account` module or the `Identity Pro` module over the `Identity` module.

-To replace these modules and also add the additional modules provided by ABP Commercial, you can use the `abp add-module` command (and then remove the free modules in the next section).
-This command finds all packages of the specified module, finds the related projects in the solution and adds each packages into the corresponding project in the solution.
-Therefore, by using this command, you don't need to manually add the package references to the `*.csproj` files and add related `[DependsOn(typeof(<>))]` statements to the module classes, instead this command do this behalf of you.
+To replace these modules and also add the additional modules provided by ABP Commercial, you can use the `abp add-module` command (and then remove the free modules as described in the next section).
+This command finds all packages of the specified module, finds the related projects in the solution, and adds each package to the corresponding project in the solution.
+Therefore, by using this command, you don't need to manually add the package references to the `*.csproj` files and add related `[DependsOn(typeof(<>))]` statements to the module classes, instead, this command does this on behalf of you.

-You can run the following commands one after another in your solution directory and add all the related modules into your solution, like you have started with [one of the startup templates of ABP Commercial](startup-templates/index.md):
+You can run the following commands one after another in your solution directory and add all the related modules into your solution as you would have started with [one of the startup templates of ABP Commercial](startup-templates/index.md):

 1. `abp add-module Volo.Identity.Pro --skip-db-migrations` → [Identity Module](modules/identity.md)
 2. `abp add-module Volo.OpenIddict.Pro --skip-db-migrations` → [OpenIddict Module](modules/openiddict.md)